Charlesverde/30-Days-Of-JavaScript/readMe.md

 console.log('Welcome', 'to', 30, 'Days', 'Of', 'JavaScript')
 ```

-As you can see from the snippet code above, _console.log()_ can take multiple arguments.

-Congratulations!
-You wrote your first JavaScript code using _console.log()_.

 ##### Comments

 We add comments to our code.
 Comments are very important to make code more readable and to leave remarks in our code.
-JavaScript does not execute the comment part of our code.In JavaScript, any text line starting with // in JavaScript is a comment, and anything enclosed like this /\* \*/ is also a comment.
+JavaScript does not execute the comment part of our code.

 **Example: Single Line Comment**